rlmark/HolidayCard/README.md

-# Advent of Code invite experiments
+# Holiday card + Cloud invite experiments

 In the project directory, use `npx vite` to start a local server.